 For the audition please ensure that you are wearing movement/dance clothes and appropriate footwear.
 Formal attire is not required.
 Please also bring a piece of written work from your school or college.

-Please note, students who live overseas and are unable to attend an interview/audition may submit a DVD and electronic portfolio demonstrating their dance work to date.
+Please note, students who live overseas and are unable to attend an interview/audition may submit an electronic portfolio demonstrating their dance work to date.

 Please bring a bottle of water with you.